-Option Description -include Specifies to generate code for included files (see page 147). -interface-spec Specifies to generate code only for the specified interfaces (see page 146). -v/-s Controls the level of verbosity (see page 162).
+Option Description -complete/-incompl ete Controls the completeness of the code that is generated for the specified components (see page 103). -dir Specifies where to generate file output (see page 106). -include Specifies to generate code for included files (see page 96). -interface-spec Specifies to generate code only for the specified interfaces (see page 96). -v/-s Controls the level of verbosity (see page 106).